jneubrand/pb-completions/README.md

-# A tiny completion for pebble.
+# A tiny completions package for pebble.

 Requires `autocomplete-plus` (installed by default).